 3. THAT RACIST VERSE IN ALADDIN

 Undoubtedly, there is a lot of racial controversy surrounding old Disney flicks.
-In the Aristocats, there is a cat who plays a piano with chopsticks while singing about fortune cookies.
-The writer of Dumbo confessed in his book, The Disney Version, to having portrayed the crows as African-American stereotypes after viewers deemed his depiction racist.
-And it you venture back to the ’30s, you’ll find even more extremely prejudiced material.
+In the Aristocats, there is a cat who plays a piano with chopsticks while singing about fortune cookies and the writer of Dumbo confessed in his book, The Disney Version, to having portrayed the crows as African-American stereotypes after viewers deemed his depiction racist.
+And it you venture back to the ’30s, you’ll find even more prejudiced material.

 2. THE AXE SCENE IN MICKEY AND THE BEANSTALK